A Buyer's Guide to Sugar Substitutes

 Where You'll Find It: Sugar-free candies, cookies and chewing gums, packaged sweeteners.
 Often blended with other sugar substitutes.

-Where You'll Find It: Sugar-free candies, cookies and chewing gums, tabletop sweetener.
+Where You'll Find It: Sugar-free candies, cookies and chewing gums, tabletop sweeteners.

 The Scoop: Sugar alcohols are calorie-free carbohydrates that are chemically identical to those found naturally in some fruits.
 Erythritol measures similarly to sugar and has a real-sugar texture.
 And it's the least likely of all the sugar alcohols to cause stomach upset.
 Xylitol can have—ahem—laxative effects at higher doses, like most sugar alcohols.